tutorial

 Users can add a new link instance between two objects by the "Domain Object Manipulation" client.
 Simply search the two objects to connect, select one of them and push the "Add Link" button.

 In the "Add Link" form you can choose one or more objects to connect with the selected one and, you can also define the connection direction and set the linktype, choosing from those allowed for the object class.
-To create a new link, a user should have the addlinkfrom privilege activated in the current lifecycle stage of the from side object and the addlinkto privilege granted in the to side object's current stage.
+To create a new link, a user should have the addlinkfrom privilege activated in the current lifecycle stage of the from side object, the addlinkto privilege granted in the to side object's current stage and also the create privilege in the linktype

 An equivalent OOQL command might be: